Please ensure Javascript is enabled for purposes of website accessibility Page 4: Teaching Classroom Rules

 (Close this panel)

-Reviewing and Checking Often
+Review and Check Often

-Review classroom rules daily during large-group times.
+• Review classroom rules daily during large-group times.
 This provides children with regular reminders about the rules and helps ensure that adults are consistent in how they talk about rules and behaviors.

-Check periodically to see whether children understand the rules.
+• Check periodically to see whether children understand the rules.
 This can be done through many of the activities listed above.
 For example, if the teacher is using a puppet to demonstrate inappropriate behavior, and the child cannot identify the rule the puppet should be following, this is a signal that he or she may need additional instruction.

 x

-scripted stories
+scripted story

 Bennett Can Follow Directions (cover page)